Matching Colours Coincidence Within a Frame

 (1) 50mm, f/5, 1/250, ISO 200, Sunny weather

-Workers seen painting the facade in white, the logo in red and the business signage in black.
-Later I realized the colors are in alignment.
+Workers painting the facade in white, the logo in red and the business signage in black.
+Check out the colours are in alignment.

 Composition impact